 When you create a related problem investigation from an incident, many fields such as Company, Affected Service, Operational Category, Product Category, Problem Location, and Description are copied from the incident to the problem investigation.
 In the problem investigation form, the Investigation Driver and Assigned To fields are not filled in.
 You must make a selection for the Investigation Driver field before you can save the form.
 You can modify the problem investigation fields before you save the form.

 To create a known error from a problem investigation

-If a specialist recommends that a change is the best way to remove the root cause of a problem, the change is initiated by creating a known error and assigning it to the change coordinator of the affected service.
-If BMC Knowledge Management is installed in your environment, you can also create knowledge articles to describe known errors.
-The information in the knowledge articles could be useful to subsequent users who encounter or analyze the same or similar issues and problems.
+If a specialist recommends that a change is the best way to remove the root cause of a problem, initiate a change by creating a known error and assigning it to the change coordinator of the affected service.

-To create a known error from a problem investigation, open the problem ticket, click the Related Items tab, and select Create > Related Known Error.
+- To create a related known error from a problem investigation, open the problem ticket, click the Related Items tab, and select Create > Related Known Error.